2023 Best Value Non-Professional Legal Studies Schools in California

 UC Berkeley undergraduate students pay an average of $14,226 in in-state tuition and fees each year.
 Non-Professional General Legal Studies majors at UC Berkeley take out an average of $15,000 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $278, assuming that the borrower is on a 10-year repayment plan.

-UC Berkeley also took the #3 spot in our Best Non-Professional Legal Studies Schools in California rankings.
+UC Berkeley not only placed well in our value ranking, but it is also #3 on our Best Non-Professional Legal Studies Schools in California list.

 Read full report on Non-Professional General Legal Studies at University of California - Berkeley